jacopotagliabue/you-dont-need-a-bigger-boat/remote_flow/README.md

 #### General management of secrets

 This project manages secrets by placing them in a .env file under the `remote_flow` directory and loading them with the `dotenv` package.
-There is a sample file named `.env.local` you can use as a template.
+There is a sample file named `example.env` you can use as a template.

 #### Creating a python virtual env and installing the dependencies